irskep/cheapo_website/README.md

 Well, I figured it out.
 Here it is.
 Fork this repo, change the service name in `render.yaml`, modify the code to your heart's content, and deploy it to [render.com](https://render.com) for $8/mo.
 Or you can deploy to [Fly.io](https://fly.io) on the free tier, capped at $2/mo if you exceed it.

 The demo deployments (the lowest tiers of Render and Fly.io) can do 330 and 110 requests per second, respectively, measured from a home internet connection in San Francisco, CA using `apib`.
+These are honestly really horrible numbers, but probably just reflect the cheap vCPUs they are deployed on.

 **This setup does not do zero-downtime deployments.
 Your web site will go down for about a minute during each deploy. 😱‼️**